German court convicts Russian in brazen Berlin assassination, hands down life sentence

 Krasikov was convicted of killing Zelimkhan “Tornike” Khangoshvili execution-style with three gunshots on Aug.
-23, 2019, in the central Berlin park Kleiner Tiergarten.
-Federal prosecutors called it a political murder ordered by Russia.
+23, 2019, in the central Berlin park Kleiner Tiergarten after tailing him on an electric bicycle.

+In accordance with prosecutors’ demands, the court ruled that the crimes of 56-year-old Krasikov were particularly grave, likely preventing an early release after 15 years of imprisonment, as is common in the German justice system.

+“In June 2019 at the latest, state organs of the central government of the Russian Federation took the decision to liquidate Tornike Khangoshvili in Berlin,” Judge Olaf Arnoldi said, according to Reuters.

 Russia has maintained that any accusations of Russian involvement in the killing were “absolutely groundless.”